cuijianzhu/alined/README.md

 Modern SLAM systems use point feature correspondences to extract camera motion.
 Points are limiting in a way that they contain less structural information about the environment.
 Not many fully line-based systems have been published.
-This library should be a help to whoever will takle the problem of line-based SLAM or VO.
+This library should be a help to whoever will tackle the problem of line-based SLAM or VO.

 ## Installation